 Activities and Sightseeing at Dead Horse Ranch State Park

-Dead Horse Ranch is a recreational park, with access to fishing lagoons, rivers, horseback riding, RV accommodations, and camp grounds.
-It is also provides access to the Verde River Greenway State Natural Area, which contains one of only twenty riparian forests—occurring between land and a waterway—in the world: the Fremont Cottonwood-Goodling Willow Riparian Forest.
+Dead Horse Ranch is a recreational park, with access to fishing lagoons, rivers, horseback riding, RV accommodations, and campgrounds.
+It also provides access to the Verde River Greenway State Natural Area, which contains one of only twenty riparian forests—occurring between land and a waterway—in the world: the Fremont Cottonwood-Goodling Willow Riparian Forest.

 Bird-watching is a popular activity at the park, as there are an estimated one hundred and eight to two hundred and forty species of birds in the park, including herons, wrens, egrets, loons, hawks, eagles, hummingbirds, quail, and ducks.
 There is a diverse assortment of wildlife beyond birds, including snakes (though no one has been bitten by a snake since the park opened in 1977) and fish like largemouth bass, channel catfish, bluegill, and rainbow trout.